-- 10.1 Participating Providers are expected to record accurate and specified data comprehensively, using PharmOutcomes on the appropriate service template.
-Service Users are to be encouraged whenever possible to complete all registration information however this must be done discreetly and the provider must be mindful not to discourage the person from using the service - 10.2 Access to records and documents containing information relating to service users will be restricted to authorised personnel and that information will not be disclosed to a third party.
+10.1 Participating Providers are expected to record accurate and specified data comprehensively, using PharmOutcomes on the appropriate service template.
+Service Users are to be

+- 10.2 Access to records and documents containing information relating to service users will be restricted to authorised personnel and that information will not be disclosed to a third party.
 The Provider will ensure compliance with the Data Protection Act, Caldicott and other legislation covering access to confidential patient information.
-The Provider will only share information with other health care professionals and agencies in line with RPSGB 'Medicines, Ethics & Practice, A Guide for Pharmacists'

-10.3 By providing this public health service you agree to sharing of anonymised activity data with Surrey LPC for the purposes of service development.
+The Provider will only share information with other health care professionals and agencies in line with RPSGB 'Medicines, Ethics & Practice, A Guide for Pharmacists' - 10.3 By providing this public health service you agree to sharing of anonymised activity data with Surrey LPC for the purposes of service development.